KrisPetrienko/KrisPetrienko/README.md

 </p>

 ###
+<h3 align="center">👩‍💻  ABOUT ME</h3>

+###

+<p align="left">I am a beginning FRONTEND DEVELOPER from Ukraine!
+A few years ago I moved to Finland and decided to make my dream come true!
+I am ready to conquer the world of IT and reach incredible heights) I'm ready to experiment and I really want to feel like a team player)</p>

+###

 <p align="center">
   <br> <br>
   <img src="https://komarev.com/ghpvc/?username=KrisPetrienko" alt="https://github.com/KrisPetrienko" />
 </p>

-###

-<h3 align="left">👩‍💻  About me:</h3>

-###

-<p align="left">I am a beginning FRONTEND DEVELOPER from Ukraine!
-A few years ago I moved to Finland and decided to make my dream come true!
-I am ready to conquer the world of IT and reach incredible heights) I'm ready to experiment and I really want to feel like a team player)</p>

 ###